go-sprout/sprout/docs/introduction/getting-started.md

     See more below or in dedicated page [function-aliases.md](../features/function-aliases.md "mention").
 *   **Notices:**\
-    You can specify a notice (info, deprecated, warn) on specific function, this message has writed on the logger at runtime when rendering the template:
+    You can specify a notice (info, deprecated, warn) on specific function, this message has written on the logger at runtime when rendering the template:

     ```go
     handler := sprout.New(sprout.WithNotices(sprout.NewInfoNotice("foo", "You use foo")))